Use of this website

 The CBA is accountable for all personal information in its control.
-The CBA's Acting Privacy Officer is Sandy Stephens, Assistant General Counsel, who is designated to be responsible for the handling of personal information within the CBA.
-The Acting Privacy Officer can be reached by:
+The CBA's Privacy Officer is Angelina Mason, General Counsel and Vice President, Legal, who is designated to be responsible for the handling of personal information within the CBA.
+The Privacy Officer can be reached by:

 E-mail at email@example.com

 Mail P.O.
 Box 348, Commerce Court Postal Station, Toronto, Ontario, M5L 1G2

 Any questions about the CBA's handling of personal information should be directed to the Privacy Officer.
 Please see below for more information about how questions about the CBA's handling of personal information should be dealt with.

 How the CBA uses personal information

 Identifying the Purpose of Personal Information.
 Before personal information is collected, the purpose for which it is to be used must be identified to the individual.
 The CBA will not use personal information for any other purpose.

 Consent.
 The CBA does not collect personal information without an individual's consent, as provided by the federal Personal Information Protection and Electronics Documents Act (the "Act").
 The CBA makes every reasonable effort to make sure that an individual understands how her or his personal information will be used.

 An individual can withdraw a consent that has been given for the use of personal information.
 The CBA will explain what the consequences are of withdrawing consent.
 For example, withdrawing consent to use an individual's name and e-mail address may mean that the CBA cannot send the individual a reply to their question by email.